BrenoHenrike/Skua/readme.md

 ## Skua Developers

-For us to make the Skua better, skua developers need your support.
-You can support us by donating or sponsor us by clicking the PayPal link below.
+For us to make Skua better, skua developers need your support.
+You can support us by donating or sponsoring us by clicking the PayPal link below.
 Thank you for your support.

 ### Breno Henrike's PayPal [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=QVQ4Q7XSH9VBY)